Wheezing Explained: Causes, Symptoms, and When to Seek Help

 • allergic reactions

-• whistling sound when breathing
+• a high-pitched or whistling sound when breathing

 chest tightness